-- 10% of the enterprises will be investing in deception technology.
-This new process has evoked a keen response with 97% jump from the previous year.
+- 10% of enterprises will be investing in deception technology.
+This new process has evoked a keen response with a 97% jump from the previous year.

 Overall Rise in the Spending on Cloud Data Protection Solutions by Enterprises

 No doubt, some of the European firms are in no mood to shift to newer security measures.
-But the renewed interest in IAM, SSO and other such solutions, which are a part of the CASB solutions suites means that, enterprises are ready to face the challenges of GDPR compliance and thus secure their confidential data.
+But the renewed interest in IAM, SSO, and other such solutions, which are a part of the Cloud Access Security Broker (CASB) solutions suites means that enterprises are ready to face the challenges of GDPR compliance and thus secure their confidential data.